 I made a mockup of what this could look like while I was at a coffee shop in Deep Ellum, Dallas.
 Just illustrates how dope it'd be.

-Possibility of Reduced Data Transmission
+Reduced Data Transmission

 An additional benefit to the wireframe 3D imagery, is that if it only draws the borders of the buildings, it'll require significantly less data than the current photorealistic buildings.